Welcome to today's edition of the Rush 24-7 podcast.

 Let's bring maybe even racketeering charges, fraud charges.

-Well, what can we do to go after big oil for their lies?
+What can we do to go after big oil for their lies, their lies about climate change?

 The environmentalists want a huge check from Exxon.

-The horrible irony here is that ExxonMobil, one of the largest uh one of the largest companies uh in the world, I believe it's the third largest by uh capitalization in the world, and it's certainly the top five.
+The horrible irony here is that ExxonMobil, one of the largest, one of the largest companies in the world, I believe it's the third largest by capitalization in the world, and certainly the top five.

-They're gonna have to they would be forced to write if they lose in court, although they certainly have the resources to fight this.
+They're going to have they would be forced to write if they lose in court, although they certainly have the resources to fight this.

-It really comes down to what they think the lesser of two evils uh would be from a PR perspective from the political uh from the public relations perspective on this, that they would be writing the checks to sustain the climate change wackos who are suing them in the first place.
+It really comes down to what they think the lesser of two evils would be from a PR perspective, from the political, from the public relations perspective on this, that they would be writing the checks to sustain the climate change wackos who are suing them in the first place.

 That's another way of putting it.